UnlikelyAI/tau2-bench/data/tau2/domains/financial-advice/policy.md

 The following products represent a complete list of the products available to recommend to customers wherever suitable.

+Every user should add their user id to the database

 ## Risk assessment

 ![Decision Diagram](images/risk_rules.png)